-Most of the loans described above are bad credit loans, or loans designed for borrowers with bad credit.
+Most of the loans described above are loans designed for borrowers with no credit to good credit.

-Bad credit loans are made to borrowers who do not have a good history of repaying borrowed money.
-Borrowers with bad credit may have been overwhelmed by financial emergencies or they may have simply overspent.
+These loans are made to borrowers who do not have a good history of repaying borrowed money.
+Borrowers may have been overwhelmed by financial emergencies or they may have simply overspent.

 Credit Score and Credit Report